 Michaelson interferometer (MI) is the most common configuration for optical interference measurements.
 It can be extended to the long wavelength range covering THz and IR [16, 24].
-Interferometer design is much simpler than of the so-called Martin-Puplett that interferometers [25, 26, 27, 28], as it requires only one detector and does not use wire grid polarizers.
+Interferometer design is much simpler than ofso-called that the Martin-Puplett interferometers [25, 26, 27, 28], as it requires only one detector and does not use wire grid polarizers.
 MI also works without any special alignment techniques.
 It significantly increases the quality of the measurements.
 Figure 9 shows a general MI layout for THz spectral range.